microlib/argus/README.md

-A systemd service is used to ensure argus is always available (restart policy of 5 secs after a crash) Argus uses the 'isalive' endpoint on each web service to ensure high availability and will restart the service if its down The obvious choice of using a simple start/stop script is due to permissions the rest api interface does not have sudo or su permissions and therefore can't install a systemd service script.
+A systemd service is used to ensure argus is always available (restart policy of 5 secs after a crash) Argus uses the 'isalive' endpoint on each web service to ensure high availability and will restart the service if its down The obvious choice of using a simple start/stop script is due to permissions, the rest api interface does not have sudo or su permissions and therefore can't install a systemd service script.

 ### Client
-Interfaces to the application-server list (via a config.json file) It will try deploy to the server providing the server has enough resources (via getserverstats endpoint) If the server does not have enough resources it will try the next server in the list unitl the complete server list has been checked
+Interfaces with the application-server's via a list set in the config.json file It will try deploy to a server providing the server has enough resources (via getserverstats endpoint) If the server does not have enough resources it will try the next server in the list untill the complete server list has been checked.
-The client has the functionaliy to deploy,undeploy,start,stop and build a webservice (golang only)

 Example usage (to deploy) :